viamrobotics/docs/docs/services/motion/_index.md

 ### Move

-`Move` is the primary way to move multiple components, or to move any object to any other location.
+The `Move` method is the primary way to move multiple components, or to move any object to any other location.
 Given a destination pose and a component to move to that destination, `Move` will:

 1. Construct a full kinematic chain from goal to destination including all movable components in between.